 CPRTP Summer Trainee Exposition

 The Summer Trainee Exposition is hosted by the Cancer Prevention Research Trainee Program.
-All 25 CPRTP summer students will hone their craft during the last week of the program by presenting a 90-second Elevator Speech about their summer research project and a 1-hour poster session.
-This 2-hour event takes place during the last Tuesday of the summer during week 10.
-Attendees include CPRTP summer interns (each intern will present); Division of Cancer Prevention and Population Sciences (DCPPS) faculty and staff ; summer mentors, research team and home department staff; as well as family and friends of summer trainees.
+All CPRTP summer students will hone their craft during the last week of the program by presenting a 90-second Elevator Speech about their summer research project and a 1-hour poster session.
+This 2-hour event takes place on the previous Tuesday of the summer during week 10.
+Attendees include CPRTP summer interns (each intern will present); Division of Cancer Prevention and Population Sciences (DCPPS) faculty and staff; summer mentors, research team and home department staff, and family and friends of summer trainees.

 MD Anderson Summer Experience Final Event: Poster Session & Elevator Speech Competition